brandondrew/CapsLock/README.md

 ## FAQ

-- Q： Why using ✱ as symbol of hyper key？
+- Q： Why are you using ✱ as the symbol of the hyper key？

-  A：Cause asterisk have the ascii code 42, which is the answer to life, the universe, and everything!  while itself has meaning 'star'. ✱ (Heavy-Asterisk) is a pretty version of `*` (Asterisk).
+  A：Beause the asterisk has as ascii code of 42, which is the answer to life, the universe, and everything!
+While itself has meaning 'star'. ✱ (Heavy-Asterisk) is a pretty version of `*` (Asterisk).
 Actually I would choose ☯  if Github could render it properly...

-- Q：Why Linux support is missing？
+- Q：Why is Linux support missing？

   A：because I choose Mac, and use Linux through terminal.